fdagner/graph__moodle-database-preset/README.md

 Click on a country to see which students have visited it.

 ![Student detail view](./screenshots/listenansicht3.png)
-Click on a student to see all other students with the same name.
+Click on a student to see other students.
 You can then view:
 - The countries the student has visited
 - Who else has visited these countries